Racing Stripes: Plot

-Meanwhile, Stripes finally learns that he is a zebra after being told off by Sir Trenton, which severely discourages him.
+Meanwhile, Stripes finally realizes that he is a zebra after being told off by Sir Trenton, which severely discourages him.
 Despite Channing's pleas and Woodzie's encouragement, Nolan refuses to let his daughter race Stripes.
 Realizing this, the farm animals lure Nolan into the barn to show him a table with pictures of his past accomplishments, and he changes his mind.
 The following day, due to Stripes' misbehavior during training, Franny reveals to Stripes that Tucker helped Nolan train many racehorses, including Sir Trenton, without getting any thanks, which encourages him to begin training.

-Refusing to let Stripes race, however, Sir Trenton and several thoroughbreds ambush him and Sandy at a creek at night while they are making up for their previous argument, and they kidnap Sandy, threatening to hurt her if Stripes, who they then knock unconscious, races.
+Refusing to let Stripes race, however, Sir Trenton and several thoroughbreds ambush him and Sandy at a creek at night while they are making up for their previous argument, and they kidnap Sandy, intent on hurting her if Stripes races, and knock the latter unconscious.
 The next day, after finding Stripes and waking him up, Tucker, Franny and Goose agree to rescue Sandy for him.
 With help from Buzz and Scuzz, they succeed in doing so and return in time for Stripes to go to the race.

 At the race, Nolan makes a deal with Clara that he will buy Sandy if Stripes wins, but will come back to work for her if he does not.
-During the race, Ruffshodd and his own jockey try to stop Stripes and Channing, but Scuzz disqualifies them by biting Ruffshodd's rear end.
-Later, Stripes starts wearing out, until he finally remembers what Tucker taught him: "Don't look back.
+During the race, Ruffshodd and his own jockey attempt to stop Stripes and Channing, but Scuzz gets them disqualified by biting Ruffshodd's rear end.
+Later, Stripes starts wearing out, until he finally remembers Tucker's advice: "Don't look back.
 Leave it all on the track", which boosts his confidence.
-Stripes wins the race in a photo finish and earns respect from Pride and the other racehorses.
+Stripes wins the race in a photo finish and earns his respect from Pride and the other horses.
 In the end, they all come together in a group photo, which is later shown with the past Walsh wins.

 Cast

-Humans

-Hayden Panettiere (left), Bruce Greenwood, M. Emmet Walsh and Wendie Malick play Channing Walsh, Nolan Walsh Sheriff Woodzie and Clara Dalrymple.
+Hayden Panettiere (left), Bruce Greenwood, M. Emmet Walsh and Wendie Malick play Channing Walsh, Nolan Walsh, Sheriff Woodzie and Clara Dalrymple.